This Day In History: April 16

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

-On April 13, 1945, Adolf Hitler proclaims from his underground bunker that deliverance was at hand from encroaching Russian troops—Berlin would remain German.
-A “mighty artillery is waiting to greet the enemy,” proclaims Der Fuhrer.
+On April 16, 1945, Adolf Hitler proclaims from his underground bunker that deliverance was at hand from encroaching Russian troops—and that his beloved capital city of Berlin would remain German.
+A “mighty artillery is meeting the enemy,” proclaims Der Fuhrer.
+"This time the Bolsheviks will experience Asia's old fate.
+That is, he must and will bleed to death in front of the capital of the German Reich."